 The default setting I start with, while conducting interviews, is the Medium setting.
 It works well for most of my interview locations (with fans, fridge, or AC in the background).
 If I find that very little background noise is coming through, I change the setting to Medium (Wide) or High and see how much noise comes through.
 If there’s a lot of background noise coming through, I go in the opposite direction, choose Medium (Focused) or Low.
 One of those 4 settings works 90% of the time.

 The only instance I’ve found these settings not to work well is when I’m recording interviews in a location with a lot of background noise (mostly cafes/restaurants).
 From experience, I always use lavalier mics – I get better quality audio.
 But before I got my lavs, I used a Low (Focused) setting on the Sony ICD ux560 and got pretty good audio.
-A couple of tips, place the recorder facing the interviewee.
-And place the recorder near the interviewee.
+A couple of tips: place the recorder facing the interviewee.
+And place the recorder near the interviewee and use the noise cut filter.
 You’ll get decent audio in cafes, but I’d recommend using lav mics.

 In this post, I recommend using the Sony ICD ux560 to record small focus group discussions.
 Again, when recording focus groups and meetings, I start with the Medium (Wide) setting.
 If I hear, keep in mind I’m using my headphones to monitor the recording (see above), a lot of background noise coming through, I change to a Low (Wide) setting.
 Sometimes the Medium setting works, but I’ve found that the Medium (Wide) and Low (Wide) to be the 2 settings that work best for small focus group discussion and meetings.